vialab/OpenSSH-Doc-Analyzer/README.md

 This software was created in PYTHON 2.7 and is not compatible with more up to date versions.

 A database connection is required for proper functioning of this software.
-Please create your own `dbconfig.py` file in the `./static/py/` directory.
+You may connect to your local database by providing your own `dbconfig.py` file in the `./static/py/` directory.
+Alternatively, you may pass the `DATABASE_URL` environment variable a database string to the FLASK instance.
 An example is provided:

 ```
 mysql = {